 After several meetings with the Dean of Students Office at The University, a handful of members, still desiring to keep the tradition of Steel House alive, began the daunting task of finding a new home for the Women of Steel.
 In the spring of 2008, advisors worked alongside with The University to secure a temporary facility.
 From 2009 through the spring of 2012, Steel House residents lived in the Phi Kappa Tau fraternity house.
-In the fall of 2012, Steel House moved to 908 South Blake (Delta Chi) and will remain at that location until a new, permanent home can be found.
+In the fall of 2012, Steel House moved to 908 South Blake (Delta Chi) until it closed in the spring of 2019.

 Incorporation of Steel House Inc.